ThierrySans/CSCC09/work/assignments/1/index.md

 - all icons, images and other design elements are appropriately credited in `credits.html`.
 - all code found online and adapted are appropriately credited as comments

-Remember, any code found online and properly credited can constitute an academic violation.
+Remember, any code found online and improperly credited can constitute an academic violation.

 ### Marking